rbleattler/mdop-docs/mdop/appv-v5/how-to-sequence-a-new-application-with-app-v-51-beta-gb18030.md

     -   If an application installer changes the security access to a new or existing file or directory, those changes are not captured in the package.

-    -   If short paths have been disabled for the virtualized package’s target volume, you must also sequence the package to a volume that was created and still has short-paths disabled.
+    -   If short paths have been disabled for the virtualized package's target volume, you must also sequence the package to a volume that was created and still has short-paths disabled.
 It cannot be the system volume.

 > [!NOTE]
 > The App-V 5.x Sequencer cannot sequence applications with filenames matching "CO_&lt;x&gt;" where x is any numeral.
 Error 0x8007139F will be generated.

-**To sequence a new standard application**
+## To sequence a new standard application

 1. On the computer that runs the sequencer, click **All Programs**, and then Click **Microsoft Application Virtualization**, and then click **Microsoft Application Virtualization Sequencer**.